Should I transfer my final salary pension?

 Calculating your final salary transfer value

 Calculating a final salary pension scheme transfer value of a final salary pension scheme is far more complicated as there is no actual 'pension pot' as in a personal pension or a SIPP.
 You can request that your pension scheme administrator calculates a figure known as the 'final salary cash equivalent transfer value' (CETV).
 The CETV is the amount of cash required to buy the final salary scheme benefits if invested at the date of the calculation.
 This final salary cash equivalent transfer value will be guaranteed for 3 months from the date of calculation.
 This CETV is the amount that you could transfer into a SIPP for example.

 Final Salary Pension Calculator

 If you don't have a CETV to hand or you want to check whether the CETV (transfer value) your final salary scheme has quoted represents good value or not then use this free cash equivalent transfer value calculator .
-The tool calculates the value of your final salary pension and compares that against historical benchmarks.
+This final salary pension calculator calculates the value of your final salary pension and compares that against historical benchmarks.

 Get professional final salary transfer advice